 In 2017, Krishna was the recipient of Arts House CultureLAB grant (Melbourne, Australia) and Globe Community Funds for The Cocoa Butter Club Australia.

-Krishna is the curator and co-producer of The Cocoa Butter Club Australia alongside Dani Boi (drag activist and community organiser).
+Krishna also curates and co-produces The Cocoa Butter Club Australia alongside Dani Boi (drag activist and community organiser).
 The Cocoa Butter Club is a cabaret and performance night that showcases and celebrates indigenous and/or performers of colour.
 The events run quarterly at The Melba Spiegeltent in Melbourne.
-In January 2018, The Cocoa Butter Club Australia performed at Arts Centre Melbourne (the largest performing arts venue in Australia) as part of Midsumma Festival.
+In January 2018, The Cocoa Butter Club Australia staged a sold-out show at Arts Centre Melbourne (the largest performing arts venue in Australia) as part of Midsumma Festival.
+You can find out more about TCBC at www.thecocoabutterclub.com/au